ruby-amqp/amqp/README.md

 ==============================================================================

 To use AMQP gem from web applications, you would need to have EventMachine reactor running.
-If you use [Thin](http://code.macournoyer.com/thin/), you are set: Thin uses EventMachine under the hook.
+If you use [Thin](http://code.macournoyer.com/thin/), you are all set: Thin uses EventMachine under the hood.

 With other web servers, you need to start EventMachine reactor in it's own thread like this: